Daniel Nushiro: Spiritual leadership

-Daniel was a prolific writer and insightful preacher with humor and plain wording.
-He issued tracts both focusing on daily reading and theological issues and the latter type of his writing is published as brochures for the education of the faithful.
+Daniel was a prolific writer and preacher with humor and plain wording.
+He issued tracts both focusing on daily reading and theological issues.
+The latter type of his writing is published as brochures for the education of the faithful.
 In his leadership a male monastery was founded in Tokyo in 2005, near to the Resurrection Cathedral.

 Daniel gained some popularity in the Russian internet in January 2009, before the election of the Patriarch of Moscow and All Russia.
 A group of laity started a website, where all users could vote for the future Patriarch.
 As a result, Daniel, "only bishop not directly related to the former USSR", took the first place ahead of Kirill.

 The administration of the website zapatriarha.ru then zeroed votes for Daniel and excluded him from a list of candidates, explaining his high ratings as the result of a "hacker attack".
 Such actions caused Internet voters to accuse the website creators of promoting Kirill.